Rare Mid-20th Century Limoges “Édition d’Art” Shell Dish by Porcelaine de Couleuvre, France

 Maker’s Mark: Édition d’Art à Tirage Réservé sur Porcelaine de Couleuvre, en Pâte et Émail de Limoges, France.

-English, Traditional
+French Traditional

 We want our customers to have complete satisfaction with their purchases.
-We endeavor to note any wear and tear to our pieces, but we encourage you to carefully and thoroughly review all photos.
+We endeavor to note any wear and tear to our pieces, but we encourage you to fully and thoroughly review all photos.
 We consider product photos a part of our condition report and kindly request that you to inspect them carefully before your purchase.